 Wearables are also a recurrent option in the so-called ‘serious games’ − also known as training games.
-‘Serious games’ is the term employed for games used by industries within sectors as defence, education, scientific exploration, healthcare, emergency reaction services, civic planning, engineering, religion and politics, whose purpose is neither to amuse nor to entertain.
+‘Serious games’ is the term employed for games used by industries within sectors like defence, education, scientific exploration, healthcare, emergency reaction services, civic planning, engineering, religion and politics, whose purpose is neither to amuse nor to entertain.

 However, entertainment industries are those taking the lead and making the most out of gamification for sports and healthy lifestyle mobile applications.
-The case of mobile applications for runners is especially prominent: some offer the possibility of connecting an FitBit bracelet − just to give an example of a wearable − to keep track of the statistics and data collected by the runner’s smartphone.
+The case of mobile applications for runners is especially prominent: some offer the possibility of connecting a FitBit bracelet − just to give an example of a wearable − to keep track of the statistics and data collected by the runner’s smartphone.
 The runner will then be able to read such information comfortably on his wearable.

 What’s the future of wearables?